Most of us agonise daily about food and nutrition, so when we do indulge it's usually followed by feelings of guilt. We say don't feel bad.

-Yes, overeating and overindulgence can cause you to gain weight and eating foods that are high in fat on a regular basis will have negative health implications, but whatever happened to enjoying a meal or eating healthy foods with relish?
+Sure, overeating and overindulgence can lead to weight gain, and eating foods high in fat too often will have consequences.
+But whatever happened to just enjoying a meal, or eating healthy foods with relish?

-Muesli is an excellent food brimming with healthy nutrients such as dietary fibre, vitamins, minerals, antioxidants and monounsaturated fats.
-Eaten together with fat-free milk or yoghurt it is one of the most nutritious breakfast foods at our disposal.
-And yet here is a person who is very nearly underweight, who is agonising about muesli being fattening and a poor choice.
+Muesli is a good breakfast choice that includes many good-for-you nutrients such as dietary fibre, vitamins, minerals, antioxidants and monounsaturated fats.
+Eaten together with fat-free milk or yoghurt, it’s one of the most nutritious breakfast foods on the market.
+And yet this healthy, almost-underweight woman is agonising over it.

-For example, many women think that they should not use any milk or dairy products, because they contain so much fat.
-Well, if you stop drinking milk and eating yoghurt and cottage cheese, you are depriving yourself of the very best sources of calcium and may be laying the foundations for future osteoporosis.
+However, if you stop drinking milk and eating yoghurt and cottage cheese, you’re depriving your body of the very best sources of calcium.
+By doing this, you may be increasing your risk for osteoporosis.

-If you worry and stress yourself excessively about eating and certain foods, you will actually activate your adrenal cortex, which produces hormones such as cortisol.
-This will make you receptive to infections and viruses and cause water retention – things you certainly don't need in your life.
+What’s more, if you worry excessively about eating certain foods, you’ll activate your adrenal cortex, which produces “stress hormones” such as cortisol.
+This will make you receptive to infections and viruses, and cause water retention.

-If you have serious hang-ups about food and eating, you need expert assistance to get you out of the vicious cycle of guilt.
-Consider consulting a clinical psychologist to banish the underlying fears and imprinted guilt.
+If you think you have a problem, it’s important to break the vicious cycle of guilt.
+Consider consulting a clinical psychologist to banish your underlying fears.

 Various types of therapy may be beneficial, particularly if your fears of food and weight gain are based on childhood conditioning.
-If your father always made disparaging remarks about your looks, or your mother always urged you to "watch your figure", it's not difficult to imagine that this could lead to a lifelong aversion to eating or desperate attempts to control your weight.
+If your father always made disparaging remarks about your looks, or your mother always urged you to watch your figure, it’s not difficult to imagine that this might have lead to a lifelong aversion to eating or desperate attempts to control your weight.

-If you're following a totally unbalanced diet - for example, a diet that contains so few kilojoules that it would not keep a bird alive - but you are scared to have even an extra mouthful of food because it could make you fat, then consult a clinical dietician to help you get back to eating normally again.
+If you’re following a totally unbalanced diet – for example, a diet with so few kilojoules that it can hardly sustain you – but you’re scared to have even an extra mouthful of food because it could make you fat, it’s important to get help.
+A dietician can help you get back on track again.